profile curation and automated feeds by GRRL! updated: January 28, 2026

 FACTIOD:

-Laurette's full bio:
+Laurette's bio:

 Laurette Nicoll is a motocross rider, sidecar enthusiast, and one of motorsports’ most recognizable voices, bringing twenty-plus years of reporting, hosting, and producing experience to Formula DRIFT, Formula 1, AMA Supercross, and beyond.